DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 _Developer_ agrees to ensure their _Contributions_ under this agreement have only the following kinds of _Dependencies_:

-- _Dependencies_ that _Developer_ has the legal right to assign to _Blockchain Commons_ under [Developer Assigns Intellectual Property](#developer-assigns-intellectual-property)
+- _Dependencies_ that _Developer_ has the legal right to assign to _Dyvers Hands_ under [Developer Assigns Intellectual Property](#developer-assigns-intellectual-property)

 - Permissively licensed software made available to the public on the terms of form licenses that Blue Oak Council rated "Bronze" or better on the start date on the _Work Order_

-- _Dependencies_ that _Blockchain Commons_' technical representative specifically preapproves in writing, by name and version, for a specific use case
+- _Dependencies_ that _Dyvers Hands_' technical representative specifically preapproves in writing, by name and version, for a specific use case

 ## Determining Dependencies' Licenses